safeer997/safeer997/README.md

 ---

 ## 🚀 About Me
-I am a **Full-Stack Developer** with hands-on experience in developing and deploying responsive web applications.
+I am a **Full-Stack Developer** with hands-on experience developing and deploying responsive web applications.
 Passionate about **clean code, scalable architecture**, and **collaborative development**.
-I build efficient APIs, optimize performance, and deliver solutions to solve real-world problems.
+I build efficient APIs, optimize performance, and deliver solutions that solve real-world problems.

 ---